UK Conservatives Suffer Double Election Defeat To Labour - UrduPoint

 UK Conservatives Suffer Double Election Defeat To Labour

-London, (APP - UrduPoint / Pakistan Point News - 16th Feb, 2024) Britain's ruling Conservative Party on Friday lost two more parliamentary seats to Labour in by-elections, dealing an ominous new blow to embattled Prime Minister Rishi Sunak ahead of a full national vote.
+Wellingborough, (APP - UrduPoint / Pakistan Point News - 16th Feb, 2024) Britain's ruling Conservatives lost two more parliamentary seats to Labour in by-elections Friday, highlighting the mountain Prime Minister Rishi Sunak must climb to win a general election due this year.

 The losses capped a dire week for the UK leader, struggling to revive support for his beleaguered party, as official data showed Britain is in recession after economic contraction for two successive quarters.

-In power since 2010, the Conservatives are widely expected to lose the general election that Sunak, 43, has said he would call in the second half of the year.
+In power since 2010, the Conservatives are widely tipped by pollsters to lose the nationwide vote that 43-year-old Sunak has said will be held in the second half of the year.

 The main Labour opposition secured its second largest by-election swing away from the Conservatives in one of Thursday's contests, held after a Tory MP quit and another faced a recall petition over bullying his staff.

-"The Tories have failed.
-Rishi's recession proves that.
-That's why we've seen so many former Conservative voters switching directly to this changed Labour Party," its leader Keir Starmer said as he hailed the "fantastic" results.

-"People want change and are ready to put their faith in a changed Labour Party to deliver it."
+"People want change and are ready to put their faith in a changed Labour Party to deliver it," said its leader Keir Starmer as he hailed the "fantastic results".

-Conservative deputy chair James Daly called the losses "disappointing" but insisted there was "no love" for Starmer.
+Sunak said the circumstances surrounding the by-elections were "particularly challenging" but claimed that turnout of below 40 percent in both Constituencies meant there "isn't a huge amount of enthusiasm" for Labour.

 The by-elections highlight the struggle Sunak faces if he is to secure a fifth consecutive term in power for the Conservatives.

-The party has a lost a string of traditionally safe seats to Labour and the smaller centrist Liberal Democrats.
+The party has lost a string of traditionally safe seats to Labour and the smaller centrist Liberal Democrats since winning a landslide at the last general election in 2019.

 Ex-chief prosecutor Starmer and his party have enjoyed double-digit leads over the Tories in most opinion polls throughout Sunak's 15-month tenure as prime minister.